eunsukimme/eunsukimme/README.md

 **A book lover** 📕, **an aspiring traveler** ✈️ and **MARVEL** 🎬 fan.

-* 💼 I’m pursuing a Bachelor's degree in Software Engineering.
+* 💼 I graduated from university with a major in Software Engineering.
 * 🎯 Try to consider UI/UX, code readability and scalability.
 * 📚 Learn any tecnology that apears on my way.